-- The Brereton Big Local CIO is committed to ensuring that it meets its responsibilities in respect of member protection by treating any allegation seriously and sensitively.
+The Brereton Big Local CIO is committed to ensuring that it meets its responsibilities in respect of member protection by treating any allegation seriously and sensitively.
 The Brereton Big Local CIO will not carry out any investigation itself into a suspected abuse incident.
-On discovering an allegation of abuse, the Child Protection Officer will immediately refer the case to the local statuary child protection agencies.
-If we are concerned about a child's welfare, confidentially will be assured only when it is clear a child is at no risk of harm to a child. - Further to this, the following principals will govern any suspected or reported case of abuse: - Where actual or suspected abuse comes to the attention to staff, they will report this to the Safeguarding Officer at the earliest possible opportunity. - Staff are encouraged and supported to trust their professional judgment and if they suspect abuse has, or is taking place, to report this. - Full written records of all reported incidents will be produced and maintained.
-Information recorded will include; full details of the alleged incident; details of all the parties involved; relevant dates, times and locations and any supporting information or evidence from members of staff.
-The Brereton Big Local CIO will demonstrate great care in distinguishing between fact and opinion when recording suspected incidents of child abuse.
-(See Incident Report Form). - In all instances we will record: - The child's full name and address
+On discovering an allegation of abuse, the Adult Protection Officer will immediately refer the case to the local statuary adult's protection agencies.
+If we are concerned about an adult's welfare, confidentially will be assured only when it is clear an adult is at no risk of harm to an adult.

+Further to this, the following principals will govern any suspected or reported case of abuse:

+- Where actual or suspected abuse comes to the attention of staff, they will report this to the Safeguarding Officer at the earliest possible opportunity. - Staff are encouraged and supported to trust their professional judgment and if they suspect abuse has, or is taking place, to report this. - Full written records of all reported incidents will be produced and maintained.
+Information recorded will include: full details of the alleged incident; details of all the parties involved; relevant dates, times and locations and any supporting information or evidence from members of staff.
+The Brereton Big Local CIO will demonstrate great care in distinguishing between fact and opinion when recording suspected incidents of adult abuse.
+(See Incident Report Form)

+In all instances we will record:

-- The date and time of the record - Factual details of the concern, for example bruising, what the child said, who was present - Details of any previous concerns - Details of any explanations from the parents - Any action taken such as speaking to parents. - The Safeguarding Officer will be responsible for ensuring that written records are date, signed and kept confidentially. - If an allegation of abuse is made against the Child Protection Officer, then it falls upon Sue Merriman to assume responsibility for the situation. - Staff will ensure that all concerns and allegations are treated with sensitivity and confidentially and only shared with people who need to know information. - Any children involved in alleged incidents will be comforted and reassured.
+- The adult's full name and address - The date and time of the record - Factual details of the concern, for example bruising, what the adult said, who was present - Details of any previous concerns - Details of any explanations from the parents - Any action taken such as speaking to parents.

+The Safeguarding Officer will be responsible for ensuring that written records are dated, signed and kept confidentially.

+If an allegation of abuse is made against the adult Protection Officer, then it falls upon Sue Merriman to assume responsibility for the situation.

+Staff will ensure that all concerns and allegations are treated with sensitivity and confidentially and only shared with people who need to know information.

+Any adult involved in alleged incidents will be comforted and reassured.
-ADDITIONAL INFORMATION FOR VOLUNTEERS

-CATERGORIES AND RECOGNISING THE SIGNS AND SYMPTOMS OF ABUSE
+ADDITIONAL INFORMATION FOR VOLUNTEERS, CATERGORIES AND RECOGNISING THE SIGNS AND SYMPTOMS OF ABUSE www.staffscvys.org.uk/professionals

-- It is important to provide definitions of abuse and staff/volunteers need to familiarise themselves with these definitions.
-Brereton Big Local CIO are committed to ensuring that all workers have a basic awareness of the categories, signs and symptoms of child abuse and know where to go for additional information:
+It is important to provide definitions of abuse and staff/volunteers need to familiarise themselves with these definitions.
+Brereton Big Local CIO are commitment to ensuring that all workers have a basic awareness of the categories, signs and symptoms of adult abuse and know where to go for additional information:

-- Additional information and training can be found at:

-- www.staffscvys.org.uk

-- www.staffsscb.org.uk/professionals

-- www.safeguardingchildren.stoke.gov.uk